greggish/markdown-cv/index.md

 ## Work history

 `2020`

+__Technical Advisory Committee member__, [Gravity Project](https://www.hl7.org/gravity/).

+Advise on the Gravity Project's strategic design and governance process;  led the participatory process of drafting the project's foundational Statement of Principles.
+The Gravity Project is aligning and extending standardized vocabularies for clinical care to support cross-domain care coordination, as well as interoperability protocols to promote use of HL7's FHIR (Fast Healthcare Interoperability Resources) in systems that facilitate delivery of human services and social programs.

 __Product Manager__, [Florida.EvictionProtection.org](http://florida.evictionprotection.org).
 Code for Miami.
 Miami, Florida.

 In partnership with [the Community Justice Project](http://communityjusticeproject.com/), formed and managed the team that developed the Florida Eviction Protection website, which helped tens of thousands of Florida tenants learn about their rights during the COVID-19 pandemic and accompanying economic crisis.